doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 azurerm_windows_virtual_machine.vm_adds (adds1) | By default, provisions a [Standard_B2s](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable) virtual machine for use as a domain controller and dns server.
 See below for more information. azurerm_network_interface.vm_adds_nic_01 (nic&#x2011;adds1&#x2011;1) | The configured subnet is *azurerm_subnet.vnet_shared_01_subnets["adds"]*.

-This Windows Server VM is used as an AD DS Domain Controller and DNS Server.
+This Windows Server VM is used as an AD DS Domain Controller and AD integrated DNS Server.

 * Guest OS: Windows Server 2019 Datacenter Core
 * By default the [Patch orchestration mode](https://docs.microsoft.com/en-us/azure/virtual-machines/automatic-vm-guest-patching#patch-orchestration-modes) is set to `AutomaticByPlatform`.